↑top

 We find the one that looks like this picture and has a dual button control unit allows for latched or momentary power modes.
 You can find this style on EBay using the search string of DC12V 1CH Relay Receiver RF Transmitter Remote Control Switch

-You must find a control that will latch on and stay on until you push a button on the control later.
+and stay on until you push a button on the control later.
 Once installed you keep it enabled till you must stop for safety and then one click will stop the unit.
 Many of these have programming ability but with really bad directions.

 This remote RF relay comes with black plastic box that latches closed firmly and covers the circuit board without taking much space.
 The case is not shown in this picture simply to show the power and switch wire connections.
 You could use good quality double sided flexible tape to attach this to the inside space near the switch board or make a bracket if you are going to ship this with your product.